 CIOs must plan for the complexities involved and first make sure that they have their operations and processes in place to manage a multi-cloud environment, he said.
 They should manage and consolidate how they are consuming their resources, and consider how they are being billed for those resources, he added.

-Ensuring that the right APIs are in place so that systems can work together to create a seamless user experience with no lags or delays in service is crucial, according to Benjamin Moore's Pinnel.
+Ensuring that the right APIs are in place so that systems can work together to create a seamless user experience with no lags or delays in service is crucial to multi-cloud management, according to Benjamin Moore's Pinnel.
 Internal coordination is also critical because it will require bringing together teams across application development, infrastructure, ERP and security, he added.

 Vendor management is another key consideration, Pinnel highlighted.